bxdoan/bxdoan/README.md

 <div align="center">

-> Mistakes are not shackles that halt one from stepping forward.
-Rather, they are that which sustain and grow one’s heart.
+> The world isn’t perfect.
+But it’s there for us, doing the best it can….that’s what makes it so damn beautiful.

-> — Mavis Vermillion —
+> — Roy Mustang —

 </div>